RIPK1

 Receptor-interacting serine/threonine-protein kinase 1 (RIPK1) functions in a variety of cellular pathways related to both cell survival and death.
-In terms of cell death, RIPK1 plays a role in apoptosis and necroptosis.
+In terms of cell death, RIPK1 plays a role in apoptosis, necroptosis, and PANoptosis.
 Some of the cell survival pathways RIPK1 participates in include NF-κB, Akt, and JNK.

 RIPK1 is an enzyme that in humans is encoded by the RIPK1 gene, which is located on chromosome 6.
-This protein belongs to the Receptor Interacting Protein (RIP) kinases family, which consists of 7 members, RIPK1 being the first member of the family.
+This protein belongs to the Receptor Interacting Protein (RIP) kinases family, which consists of seven members, RIPK1 being the first member of the family.

 Structure

 RIPK1 protein is composed of 671 amino acids, and has a molecular weight of about 76 kDa.
 It contains a serine/threonine kinase domain (KD) in the 300 aa N-Terminus, a death domain (DD) in the 112 aa C-Terminus, and a central region between the KD and DD called intermediate domain (ID).